 Diagnostic Foot Ultrasound

-Our new machine has made a huge difference to the effectiveness of the treatments we provide, as it has been able to help identify a wide range of foot and ankle problems which would have otherwise been near impossible to diagnose.
+Our new machine has made a huge difference to the effectiveness of the treatments we provide.
+It has helped us to identify a wide range of foot and ankle problems which would have otherwise been near impossible to diagnose.

 Book Your Ultrasound Appointment for £50.00 (includes Podiatry Consultation)

 What is Diagnostic Ultrasound?